 Even if you’re not born with a passion for coding, I think it all depends on how badly you want to solve a problem.
 In order to become passionate about coding, just code as much as you can and enjoy the process.
 The thrill that comes to you when you finally solve a really hard problem is unmatchable.

 I think software developers do make this world a better place.
-Even if we take the COVID-19 situation into consideration, the only reason the whole world is able to function right now is because of all the software easily available and accessible to everyone.
+Even if we take the COVID-19 situation into consideration, the only reason the whole world is able to function right now is that all the software is easily available and accessible to everyone.

 What advice do you want to give to the people who are struggling to follow their dreams?

 To the people who struggle to follow their dreams, I would just say, focus on the end goal.
 No matter what you want to be in life or where you want to be in life, there’s someone who is currently living your dream life.
 And if they can live it, so can you.